 Miriam says the bottom looks very dry.
 She recommended covering the entire outside of the pot with vegetable oil and letting it sit upside down for a day or two before washing and using.
 The oil will also help fill in the cracks a bit.

-- See I see a crack, is there a way I can fix it?
-(MEC)
+See I see a crack, is there a way I can fix it?
+(MEC).

-Copper wire under rim for extra support
+Copper wire under rim

 - Miriam’s instructions say to place the wire immediately after filling in the crack.
 I’ve had a crack so bad, that in order to heat the paste mixture in the pot, the wire had to be put on first.
 After the paste was applied, I tried to tighten it some more.